 You want to choose Per Account and Entire MySQL Directory in most cases.

 The Configure Backup Directory section allows you to choose whether you want to back up locally or externally.

-- The Default Backup Directory is pre-configured, and in most cases should not be changed.
+The Default Backup Directory is pre-configured and should not be changed in most cases.

-- If you elect to Retain backups in the default backup directory, local backups will be retained even if you configure the server to automatically transfer them to an external destination.
+If you select Retain Backups in the Default Backup Directory, local backups will be retained even if you automatically configure the server to transfer them to an external destination.

-- The Mount Backup Drive as Needed option should, in most cases, remain disabled, as an external drive set up by Liquid Web will be configured to mount at boot.
+The Mount Backup Drive as Needed option should, in most cases, remain disabled, as an external drive set up by Liquid Web needs configuring to mount at boot.

-The Additional Destinations section allows you to set up a method for transferring your backups off-server via SFTP or another method.
-To do so, select a Destination Type, click the Create new destination button and provide the requested credentials on the form.
+The Additional Destinations section allows you to set up a method for transferring your backups offsite via SFTP or other means.
+To do so, select a Destination Type, click the Create new destination button, and provide the requested credentials in the form.

 Once you’re satisfied with your backup configuration, click the Save Configuration button to apply your settings.